 Ourpower

 Calculate your Unemployment Insurance Fund (UIF) payout for unemployment, maternity, illness, or adoption benefits.
-Enter your salary and contribution period to see your estimated daily and monthly UIF benefit, total payout, and benefit duration.
+Use either contribution dates or manual months to estimate your daily benefit, first-month benefit, total payout, and likely claim duration.

 UIF Benefit Calculator